 What is TMD Disorder and What Causes It?

-Here are some of the know causes of TMJ disorder:
+Here are some of the known causes of TMJ disorder:

 - Bruxism – Grinding teeth